snowplow/dbt-snowplow-fractribution/README.md

 - Users without a user_id are treated as 'anonymous' ('f') users and the domain_userid is used to identify these sessions
 - Users with a user_id are treated as identified ('u') users
 - Templating is now run almost entirely within dbt rather than the custom SQL / Jinja templating in the original Fractribution project
-- Channel changes and contributions within a session can be considered using the `consider_intrasession_channels` variable.
+- Channel changes and contributions within a session can be considered using the `snowplow__consider_intrasession_channels` variable.

 ### Intrasession channels

 In Google Analytics (Universal Analytics) a new session is started if a campaign source changes (referrer of campaign tagged URL) which is used in Fractribution.
 Snowplow utilises activity based sessionisation rather than campaign based sessionisation.
-Setting `consider_intrasession_channels` to `false` will take only the campaign information from the first page view in a given Snowplow session and not give credit to other channels in the converting session if they occur after the initial page view.
+Setting `snowplow__consider_intrasession_channels` to `false` will take only the campaign information from the first page view in a given Snowplow session and not give credit to other channels in the converting session if they occur after the initial page view.

 # Join the Snowplow community